Authentic Lessons for 21st Century Learning

 10 Minute(s)

 Go to slide 14.
 Invite students to create a presentation of their own.
-This may take the form of a Prezi, PowerPoint, a trifold presentation, or a video or audio recording using the attached Safety First Engineering Instructions packet.
+This may take the form of a Prezi, PowerPoint slides, a trifold presentation, or a video or audio recording using the attached Safety First Engineering Instructions packet.

 Each student’s presentation should include the following: